Wuvist/papers/japan/6022_wengwei_paper.typ

 Not so bad comparing to other advance economy like UK or US.
 This is may due to the tradition of firms adapting Nenko System for wage.
 But, if we look at the wages data more closerly, its shows large gender inequality:

 #image("gender_wage.png")

-This gender income gap actually droped if we look at data from 2008 (the earliest data avaiable from japanese government) and 2021
 #image("atts/income_2008.png")
 #image("atts/income_2021.png")

-The narrowing of the income gap between male & femle is due to the decrease of top income male workers, other than the increase of females workers.
+This gender income gap actually droped if we look at data from 2008 (the earliest data avaiable from japanese government) and 2021.
+But The narrowing of the income gap between male & femle is due to the decrease of top income male workers, other than the increase of females workers.

 This could be due to varies reason, includes but not limited of female Japanese not being ambitous at work and focus on family and possibile gender discrimination at work place.
 But, this may shows potential increase of Japanese's work force.
 It has half of the work force waiting to be economicall incentives and potentially bring innovation and growth.